Search results

 1. Please get the React with ASP.NET Core sample from GitHub.

-2. Please ensure you have enabled embed authentication on the embed settings page.
-If it is not currently enabled, please refer to the following image or detailed instructions to enable it.
+2. Please ensure that you have enabled embed authentication on the embed settings page.
+If it is not currently enabled, please refer to the provided image or detailed instructions to enable it.

 Embed Settings

-3. To download the embedConfig.json file, please follow this link for reference.
-Additionally, you can refer to the following image for visual guidance.
+3. To download the embedConfig.json file, please follow this link as a reference.
+Additionally, you can consult the following image for visual guidance.

 EmbedSettings image EmbedConfig Properties

-4. Copy the downloaded embedConfig.json file and paste it into the designated location within the application.
-Please ensure you have placed it in the application, as shown in the following image.
+4. Please copy the downloaded embedConfig.json file and paste it into the designated location within the application.
+Make sure you have placed it in the application as shown in the following image.

 EmbedConfig image